 Wetting agents (detergent laxatives [eg, docusate]) soften stools, making them easier to pass.
 They break down surface barriers, allowing water to enter the fecal mass to soften and increase its bulk.
 Increased bulk may stimulate peristalsis, which moves the softened stool more easily.
 Mineral oil softens fecal matter, resulting in more easily passed stool mass, but it may decrease absorption of fat-soluble vitamins.
 Wetting agents and mineral oil act slowly; either may be useful after MI or anorectal surgery and when prolonged bed rest is required.

 Osmotic agents are used to prepare patients for some diagnostic bowel procedures and occasionally to treat parasitic infestations.
-They contain poorly absorbed polyvalent ions (eg, Mg, phosphate, sulfate) or carbohydrates (eg, lactulose, sorbitol) that remain in the bowel, increasing intraluminal osmotic pressure and drawing water into the intestine.
+They contain poorly absorbed polyvalent ions (Mg, phosphate, sulfate) or carbohydrates (eg, lactulose, sorbitol) that remain in the bowel, increasing intraluminal osmotic pressure and drawing water into the intestine.
 The increased volume stimulates peristalsis, which moves the water-softened stool easily through the bowel.
 These agents usually work within 3 h.

 Constipation in pregnancy